tonysla/web-scraping-with-cheerio.js/README.md

 ## Preparations
 * Create a folder in your preferred directory
 * Plan to use a text editor.
-* Open `terminal - cmd` for Windows & change directory from current to created folder above
+* Open *terminal - cmd* for Windows
+* From *terminal* change directory from current to created folder above

 	  	user-MacBook-Pro:~ mycomputer$ cd Desktop/new_folder/
 	  	user-MacBook-Pro:new_folder mycomputer$